The Delicious Crescent

 Just a look at the variety of vegetables, spices and herbs used in this - Moroccan Lamb and Vegetable Stew with Cauliflower Couscous - and you can already start feeling the flavors and get hungry.

 Don't let the long list of ingredients deter you from making this.
 Once you gather all the ingredients and quickly chop up the veggies, the rest of it does not take much time.
+But if you want to try a Moroccan stew with fewer veggies, this beef tagine is a great option.

 With this "Moroccan Lamb and Vegetable Stew with Cauliflower Couscous", you will not need to make a bunch of side dishes to complete the meal.
 And you could even double the stew recipe and freeze it for later.